salesforcecli/plugin-data/messages/importApi.md

 # dataPlanValidationErrorAction1

-Did you run the force:data:tree:export command with the --plan flag?
+Did you run the data:export:tree command with the --plan flag?

 # dataPlanValidationErrorAction2